 This award category

 Applications are welcome on any topic related to improving or transforming how children and young people learn in schools.

-Projects to help ensure children enjoy good mental health are of particular interest, as also are ideas that encourage the recruitment and retention of teachers, through improving professional motivation and development.
+Projects to help ensure children enjoy good mental health are of particular interest, as also are ideas that encourage the recruitment and retention of school teachers, through improving their professional leadership, motivation and development.

 (NB: if you plan to visit Finland, please see the note below.)